 When SMSGTE responds and appends an alphanumeric SSID to it’s callsign, a different situation emerges.
 If the message is destined for a station that only exists in APRS-IS (on the Internet), then no problem, because AX.25 frames are represented differently for transport over the Internet.
 When that message reaches an iGate to be relayed to RF, however, we have a problem.
 The alphanumeric SSID cannot be represented in 4 bits, therefore it is either omitted, or in most cases, the packet is never gated to RF because of the invalid SSID.

-There were a few options considered, but in the end I went with the third from the list below.
+There were a few options considered, but in the end I went with the third from the list below as the error doesn’t lie with the way SMSGTE uses SSIDs, but the manor in which some iGates are gating message packets.

 - Restrict SSID aliases to values from 1 to 15 (0 is reserved to represent no SSID)